Piecewise affine approximations for functions of bounded variation: Introduction

 If $u \in \Wrm^{1,1}(\Omega ; \R^m )$, then we can in addition arrange that $v_j \to u$ strongly in $\Wrm^{1,1}(\Omega ; \R^m )$. \end{lemma}

+See also \cite{TS} for an interesting generalization.
 Many reasonable integral functionals with linear growth are continuous with respect to the $\lrangle{\frarg}$-strict convergence by Reshetnyak's continuity theorem~\cite{Resh68WCCA} and extensions, see for example Theorem~4 and the appendix of~\cite{KriRin10RSIF}; lower semicontinuity in this situation is discussed in~\cite{Dell91LSCF}.
-For some special examples of positively $1$-homogeneous integrands see~\cite{Mull92QFHD}.

-Thus, the main result of this paper establishes density of (countably) piecewise affine functions in BV in the strict sense and such that additionally conditions (iv), (v) are satisfied.
+The main result of this paper establishes density of (countably) piecewise affine functions in BV in the area-strict sense and such that additionally conditions (iv), (v) are satisfied.
 We remark that it is easy to satisfy conditions (i)--(iii) of Theorem~\ref{thm:approx} by simply mollifying $u$, which gives a strictly close smooth function (by Lemma~\ref{lem:smooth_approx}) and then strongly approximating this smooth function by a piecewise affine function.
-Unfortunately, on this route one loses control of the sum of integrals in (iv), and it is precisely this condition, which is important for instance in applications to free-dicontinuity problems.
+Unfortunately, on this route one loses control of the sum of integrals in (iv), and it is precisely this condition, which is important for instance in applications to free-discontinuity problems.

-In the course of the proof of the above theorem, we will rely on a result about approximations in $\Wrm^{1,1}$, which we factor out for its independent interest, see Theorem~\ref{thm:Lagrange_W11}: It tells us that in $\Wrm^{1,1}$, we can prove actual approximation \emph{error bounds} for \emph{any} mesh, with the error bound depending only the $\Lrm^1$-modulus of continuity of the weak gradient of the approximated function and regularity/uniformity constants of the mesh.
-Hence, in norm-compact subsets of $\Wrm^{1,1}$ we get a uniform rate of convergence.
+In Theorem \ref{thm:Lagrange_W11} below we establish substantially stronger approximation results for $\Wrm^{1,1}$-Sobolev functions.
+This is done by showing that suitable quasi-interpolants on any given regular and uniform triangulation yield an approximation with error bounds that only depend on the $\Lrm^1$-modulus of continuity of the weak gradient of the approximated $\Wrm^{1,1}$-function and regularity/uniformity constants of the triangulation.
+We refer to Section 2 for notation and terminology.
+Hence, by virtue of the Kolmogorov-Riesz characterization of compactness in $\Lrm^1$, we have in particular a uniform rate of approximation by quasi-interpolants on all norm-compact subsets of $\Wrm^{1,1}$.
+Of course, similar results remain true in $\Wrm^{1,p}$ for $p > 1$, but we shall refrain from stating these results explicitly here and instead focus on the case $p=1$.